mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 >>> jupyter = e.persist(jupyter)
 ```

-It takes 2m36s to download, decompress, parse, the five months of publicly
+It takes 2m36s to download, decompress, and parse the five months of publicly
 available GitHub events for all Jupyter events on nine `m3.2xlarges`.

 There were seven thousand such events.